-The main aim of project HEED is to distil, organise and present the activities of people involved in the WTC evacuation by creating the HEED Database.
-The objectives are to:
+The main aim of the HEED project is to distil, organise and present the activities of those persons involved in the WTC twin towers evacuation by creating the HEED Database.
+The objectives of project HEED are to:

-- collect and collate the human actions and experience in the WTC disaster and structure this into a database that will provide an interactive research environment, - ensure that the data collected is transformed into information that is of immediate, medium and long term use to the managers, designers, enforcement agencies and owners of medium- and high-rise buildings in addition to the research community involved in the development of computer based evacuation models and those interested in understanding the social process that structure emergency and related situations, - to ensure easy, free and immediate access to the database for bona fide users, - use the information collected and collated to perform preliminary analyses of the data to identify some of the key factors that influence the design and management of medium- to high-rise buildings and to test some of the social psychological models of human actions in such circumstances.
+- collect and collate the human experiences in the WTC disaster and structure this into a database that will provide an interactive research environment; - ensure that the data collected is transformed into information that is of immediate, medium and long term use to the managers, designers, enforcement agencies and owners of medium- and high-rise buildings, the research community involved in the development of computer based evacuation models and all those interested in understanding the social process that structure emergency and related situations; - provide easy, free and immediate access to the database for bona fide users; - use the information collected and collated to perform preliminary analyses of the data to identify some of the key factors that influence the design and management of medium- to high-rise buildings and to test some of the social psychological models of human actions in such circumstances.